 With the Hamburg Teaching Prize, the Hamburg Ministry of Science, Research, Equalities and Districts annually recognizes outstanding, innovative teaching performances at Hamburg’s publicly funded higher education institutions.

 The Hamburg Teaching Prize is awarded by the Ministry of Science, Research, Equalities and Districts.
 A total of 14 individual prizes are up for award: one award per higher education institution or faculty.
 Each award is worth €10,000.

 Only students are entitled to submit nominations for the Hamburg Teaching Prize.
 A faculty jury including student representatives will evaluate the students’ suggestions and nominate a candidate or a teaching staff team.

 Hamburg Teaching Prize nomination

-Nominations for teaching staff to the 2022 Hamburg Teaching Prize are open until 6 May 2022.
-The award ceremony is scheduled to take place at the end of the year.
+Nominations for teaching staff to the 2023 Hamburg Teaching Prize are open until 31 March 2023.
+The award ceremony is scheduled to take place in summer.

 See the “Downloads” section below for all the information on the selection procedure.